Ralph Morgan: Career

 A member of Equity in his younger days, Morgan was a founding member of the Screen Actors Guild.
 He would serve as its president twice.

 One of his roles was in the 1942 serial Gang Busters, in which he played a brilliant surgeon turned master criminal.
-Morgan later worked in both radio and television, frequently in religious dramas filmed for Family Theater.
+Morgan later worked in both radio and television, frequently in religious dramas filmed for Family Theater Productions.

 Recognition

 Morgan has a star in the Motion Pictures section of the Hollywood Walk of Fame at 1617 Vine Street.
 It was dedicated February 8, 1960.
 The Screen Actors Guild honored Morgan by naming an award after him that is awarded by the L.A.
 Local Honors and Tributes Committee each year, with the inscription stating, "Devotion to the cause of actors, courage to fight for the right and sacrifice of self for others."

 Personal life and death

 Morgan died on June 11, 1956, aged 72, of a lung ailment.